robthompson16/support-for-early-career-teachers/content/ucl/year-2-inquiry-into-engaging-pupils-in-learning.md

 caption: "Year 2"
 ---

-In this module you'll focus on how to improve your teaching without adding to your workload.
+In this module you’ll focus on how to improve your teaching without adding to your workload.

 ## Week 1: module audit